 Why Do Cats Knead?

 Cats are adorable creatures that bring joy and love into our lives.
-One of the many adorable feline behaviors that cats exhibit is kneading, also known as making biscuits.
+One of the many adorable feline behaviors that cats exhibit is kneading, a common cat behavior also known as making biscuits.
 What is the art of biscuit making, and why do cats knead?

 Cats knead with their front paws, pushing in and out against a soft surface like they are kneading dough or making biscuits.
 Kneading is a common behavior among kittens and cats of all ages and can occur on their owner’s lap, pillow, or favorite blanket.